openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Communication with the Batch Credential Endpoint MUST utilize TLS.

-The client can request issuance of multiple Credentials of certain types and formats in one Batch Credential Request.
+The Client can request issuance of multiple Credentials of certain types and formats in one Batch Credential Request.
 This includes Credentials of the same type and multiple formats, different types and one format, or both.

 ## Batch Credential Request {#batch-credential_request}

-The Batch Credential Endpoint allows a client to send multiple Credential Request objects (see (#credential_request)) to request the issuance of multiple credential at once.
+The Batch Credential Endpoint allows a Client to send multiple Credential Request objects (see (#credential_request)) to request the issuance of multiple credential at once.
 Batch Credential Request MUST be sent using the `application/json` media type.

 The following claims are used in the Batch Credential Request: